skramm/gift-for-html/README.md

 ```

 This is pretty much a PITA, thus this script:
-just type your questions as regular gift questions, holding standard HTML/CSS code inside `<pre>` and `<code>` tags, and the script will process for you and generate acceptable gift file.
+just type your questions as regular Gift questions, holding standard HTML/CSS code inside `<pre>` and `<code>` tags, and the script will process it for you and generate a conformant Gift file.

 ## Usage
 This program will take as input a text file (.src extension, but this can be changed)